 The Nikon D5600 is a modest upgrade to a solid entry-level DSLR.
-The camera was first announced with only availability in Japan, but consumers eyeing a Nikon body may want to know that a globally available version is expected out soon.
-While announcing the availability of the D5600 in Japan, Nikon confirmed the D5600 would be available in the U.S. at a later date.
+The camera was first announced with only availability in Japan, but announced U.S. availability will begin in January of 2017.

 The Nikon D5600 takes much of what consumers like about the D5500, including a 24 megapixel APS-C sensor with the optical low pass filter removed for enhanced detail and clarity.
 The D5600 also sports an Expeed 4 processor and 5 fps burst speed.
 Nikon's second-cheapest APS-C DSLR still retains the tilting touchscreen as well.